 • Provide support and resources to athletes, regional teams and clubs to create a ski racing culture of fun, physical fitness and performance.

-*Please note the following is subject to change up to and including the month of January 2020.
+*Please note the following is subject to change.

 Athletes are selected to the U19HPP in April based on the following: